Freedom FilesFreedom Files

 Open a Colombian bank account, set up local healthcare coverage, and lock in a Colombian address.
 Most clients spend their first six months in Medellín or Bogotá to figure out their long-term base before committing to a one-year lease.

-6. Decide and convert at year two
+6. Decide at year two

 Processing